 - Keep writing as if you’d already made those changes.
 No-one ever needs to speak of those to-be-excised characters again!

 - But … if you really feel that you can’t go forward until you’ve “fixed” things, ignore all the above.
 Go back, make the changes you need to make, then plough on forward.
 Writing a novel is a messy process and you don’t always have to do things the most “efficient” way.

 #2: Make Minor Edits As You Write (If It’s Helpful)

 I mentioned this earlier: it’s fine to go back and fix a typo while you’re drafting – if you want to.

 Personally, I find typos and spelling mistakes incredibly distracting.
 I’d much rather take the two seconds to fix them than to try to write on, gritting my teeth and ignoring them!

-If you tend to spend a lot of your time changing each sentence before you move on, you could:
+If you tend to spend a lot of time changing each sentence before you move on, you could:

 - Set a timer and challenge yourself to write as fast as you can.
-Some writers find a timer too pressuring, but I find it can be almost liberating: when I’m focused on speed rather than precision, I can just go for it!
+Some writers find a timer too pressuring, but I find it can be liberating: when I’m focused on speed rather than precision, I can just go for it!